- 1 Who was Andy Warhol?

 Who was Andy Warhol?

 Andy Warhol was a renowned pop artist.
 He is a Pennsylvanian native, having been born in Pittsburgh on August 6, 1928.
 His parents were Ondrej Warhola, an emigrant coal worker, and Julia.
-Warhol feared hospitals and doctors since his childhood, and for this reason, he would be bedridden when he falls sick.
+Warhol feared hospitals and doctors since his childhood, and for this reason, he would be bedridden when he fell sick.

 Warhol was a member of the Modern Dance Club and Beaux Arts Society while still studying and the art director of a campus magazine called Cano.